 The third day of our trip it does not follow the route, but we will be doing a route cycling from the hotel, upstream to Ponte da Barca.
 This is other little village with a medieval bridge and we will continue through the other side of the river down to Lagoa, a natural reserve where we will be finished.
 Lunch in a local restaurant and a brief tour in the van is included.

-After lunch, we will be visiting the closest Viana do Castelo, where you could see the old town and check some local restaurant.
+At afternoon, we will be visiting the closest Viana do Castelo, where you could see the old town and check some local restaurants for dinner.
 Being a port town, you should not miss the fish and, especially, the cod.
+Dinner not included.

 Day 4: Viana do Castelo – Baiona